sparshs03/NeuralSharp/README.md

 # Solves XOR Problem
-Very Simple Neural Network Library written from scratch in C#
+Simple Neural Network Library written from scratch in C# Uses manip.cs for matrix operations

 NOT OPTIMIZED and messy code!